 business continuity principal consultant, bluecross blueshield of tennessee

 "The quality and expertise of the lecturers was the greatest asset of the course.
 These were people that had experienced very high-profile events and were able to share 'real world' experiences - not 'text book theories'."

-Mr. VanSchalkwyk is Managing Director, MIT Office of Environmental Health and Safety.
-Bill is a certified safety professional and certified hazardous materials manager; he is also a Fire Lieutenant and Emergency Medical Technician in his town of residence.
+VanSchalkwyk is Managing Director, MIT Office of Environmental Health and Safety.
+He is a certified safety professional and certified hazardous materials manager; he is also a Fire Lieutenant and Emergency Medical Technician in his town of residence.

-Mr. DiBeradinis is Director, MIT Office of Environmental Health and Safety.
-Since 1986, Lou also has been a visiting lecturer at Harvard University School of Public Health, where he currently teaches in several graduate courses and continuing education programs.
+DiBerardinis is Director, MIT Office of Environmental Health and Safety.
+Since 1986, he also has been a visiting lecturer at Harvard University School of Public Health, where he currently teaches in several graduate courses and continuing education programs.

 Traveling Companion/Family/TOURISt Information